-When a child has been identified as having a SEND need (other than natural transition of information i.e. primary to secondary) parents should be informed and the pupil's name should be placed on the SEND register.
-Information then needs to be gathered about the pupils needs and an appropriate personal learning plan is written and distributed to class teachers.
+When a child has been identified as having an SEND need (other than natural transition of information i.e. primary to secondary) parent/carers should be informed and the student's name should be placed on the SEND register.
+Information then needs to be gathered about the students needs and an appropriate personal learning plan is written and distributed to class teachers.